charlesvissol/debiandesktop-hardening/README.md

 # debiandesktop-hardening

-This repository's goal aims to help you hardening your Debian11.x/KDE environment to use it securely on the internet.
+This repository's goal aims to help you hardening your Debian11.x/KDE environment and use it securely on the internet.

-I have made several Shell scripts to allow you selecting the script corresponding to needs.
+I have made several Shell scripts to allow you selecting the script corresponding to your needs.

-Each script starts with a number which is the order to run them.
+Each script starts with a number corresponding to the order of execution.

+Before executing them make them executable (`chmod`...)

 Put all those scripts and additional resources in the same directory.